kurtosis-tech/kurtosis/core/TUTORIAL.md

 ## Final Notes
 The example above is intended to give you a basic understanding of the moving parts in Kurtosis.
 Some features that Kurtosis includes which weren't covered here:
 * Adding & removing services dynamically from the network during a test
-* Passing custom values from the initializer CLI, to the test suite, down to the individual tests (e.g. if `MyServiceParam1` that had been parameterized in the test suite, rather than hardcoded to `some-value`)
+* Passing custom values from the initializer CLI, to the test suite, down to the individual tests (e.g. if `MyServiceLogLevel` that had been parameterized in the test suite, rather than hardcoded to `info`)

 For a more detailed example, take a look at [the first Kurtosis implementation for Ava labs](https://github.com/kurtosis-tech/ava-e2e-tests).